KPN's Germany chief expects more mobile deals in Europe -report

-BERLIN, July 28 The sale of KPN's German business to Telefonica is likely to bring more consolidation in Europe's mobile market, the head of KPN's E-Plus said in an interview with Der Spiegel on Sunday.
+BERLIN The sale of KPN's (KPN.AS) German business to Telefonica (TEF.MC) is likely to bring more consolidation in Europe's mobile market, the head of KPN's E-Plus said in an interview with Der Spiegel on Sunday.

 KPN plans to sell its German business E-Plus to Telefonica in a cash and shares deal expected to be completed in the first half of 2014.